sainnhe/tmux-fzf/README.md

 And you can use **kill** action to unlink or kill current window.

 The logic of the kill action is a bit like hard link in unix/linux.
 If the current window only exists in one session, then kill; if the current window exists in multiple sessions, then unlink.

+**move** action is similar to link, except the window at source window is moved to destination.

 ## break & join pane